-The Columbia Oregonian's population size is critical and has a declining trend.
-These snails are in the Family Polygyridae.
-Snails in this family are of conservation concern because they have specialized habitat requirements.
+The Columbia Oregonian's overall abundance is low across its range.
+Population segments occur in fairly remote areas.
+Population trends have been declining; some populations have been extirpated.
+Snails in the Cryptomastix genus are of conservation concern because they have specialized habitat requirements.
 Snails do not readily disperse and populations are isolated.
 They are vulnerable to alteration of their habitat.

 Description and Range

-The Columbia Oregonian snail is in the Polygyridae Family, which is a large and diverse family of roughly 294 described snail species in North America.
+The Columbia Oregonian is a medium-sized terrestrial snail in the genus Cryptomastix.
 The Cryptomastix species are medium to moderately large Pacific Northwest endemics.

 Ecology and life history